CRITERIA AND PROCEDURES FOR AWARDING ASSISTANTSHIPS AND EVALUATING PERFORMANCE

 For incoming Master’s candidates, selection of graduate assistants will be based on application materials.
 Beyond that, selection will be based on 1, 2, 5, and 7 in A above.

-Once an assistantship has been awarded, the Department anticipates on the basis of past experience continued support with the following provisos:
+Once an assistantship has been awarded, the program anticipates on the basis of past experience continued support with the following provisos:

 M.A. students chosen for assistantship can receive no more than 24 months support at the M.A. level.
 Support is contingent on satisfactory progress as defined below in VI.